omgnetwork/omgnetwork.github.io/website/versioned_docs/version-0.0.1/challenges.md

   })
 }
 ```

+## Challenging In-Flight Exits
+The following are byzantine events reported by the Watcher on invalid in-flight exits and require action by users.

 #### `noncanonical_ife`
 Indicates an in-flight exit of a non-canonical transaction has been started.
 It should be challenged.